paciran/www/_posts/2018-09-03-how-to-reset-your-apple-id-password.md

 (adsbygoogle = window.adsbygoogle || []).push({});
 </script>

 Thankfully, there’s no need to panic if you do forget your Apple ID password, as it happens to all of us from time to time.
-When it happens to you, there are steps you can take to reset your Apple ID password, all of which are pretty straightforward.
+When it happens to you, there are steps you can take to **reset your Apple ID password**, all of which are pretty straightforward.
 There’s no way for Apple to simply tell you what your current password is, though, not even through email.
 Instead, every method to deal with a forgotten Apple ID password involves resetting it completely.
 Here’s how.
 Once you get your Apple ID password reset, we have a guide to things you can do to make your iPhone safer.

 ### Reset your password using the Apple ID account page